 Data siloes can create problems for higher education institutions managing their grants.
 Grant management requires institutions to track fund usage and campus activity across the grant management lifecycle.
 When all information is separate, administrators must request data from each department and wait for their teams to compile information and send it back to the requestor.
 Additionally, departments can misunderstand requests and return the wrong data, causing the process to repeat.

-Lack of visibility and transparency slows down tracking and reporting processes for colleges and universities.
+Lack of visibility and transparency slows down the higher education grant tracking and reporting process.
 When data is siloed with individual departments, administrative teams have a harder time maintaining and creating comprehensive records.
 Inefficient methods can make it hard to receive accurate and timely data from departments and researchers, while the volume of fund applications can cause comprehensive records that are difficult to organize and identify.

 Even when departments have access to all essential data, departments might have insufficient reporting and tracking methods.
 They might have several projects and initiatives within their college or department that receives funding, from individual professor research and the implementation of new technology to renovations and expansions.
 Information can get muddied and lost, causing problems for overall institution reporting and tracking.